gold mines in india

 • Religious Significance:

-• Gold is often associated with the divine in Indian religion.
-Hindu temples are adorned with gold, and gold offerings are made to deities as a sign of devotion and to seek blessings.
+• Gold is often associated with the divine in the Indian religion.
+Hindu temples are adorned with gold, and offerings are made to deities as a sign of devotion and to seek blessings.
 In temples like Tirupati, gold donations are a common practice.

 • Economic Security: